aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Fri Jun 26 08:23:56 2026
+Last update: Sat Jun 27 07:41:53 2026

 ### Let's play! 🎮